 This Anulom Vilom pranayama can be practiced in conjunction with other forms of pranayama and other breathing techniques like brahmri pranayama (Bee’s breath), bhastrika pranayama (slow inhalation, powerful exhalation) and Kapalbhati pranayama, etc.

 POINTS OF NOTE:

-If you have any knee related problems, or orthopedic issues, it is recommended to use a comfortable chair which keeps the spine straight even if you lean back in your chair.
-After all Yoga is about slow and steady practice to increase the endurance of the body, you shall not hurt yourself by doing the things that are causing you great discomfort.
+If you have any knee-related problems, or orthopedic issues, it is recommended to use a comfortable chair that keeps the spine straight even if you lean back in your chair.
+After all, Yoga is about the slow and steady practice to increase the endurance of the body, you shall not hurt yourself by doing the things that are causing you great discomfort.

 Our suggestion is only to educate people about some priceless Yoga techniques such as pranayama, but every person must analyze himself/herself to judge what is best for him/her, and if felt necessary, should consult the doctor before taking up such practices.

-In practice of Yoga and Pranayama, the most important thing to note is that the body shall be trained to take a little strain so as to enhance the endurance limit, but the body shall not be punished with too much of strain that it can't handle.
+In the practice of Yoga and Pranayama, the most important thing to note is that the body shall be trained to take a little strain to enhance the endurance limit, but the body shall not be punished with too much strain that it can’t handle.

 Credits: Sri.
 B.E.
 Sampath Kumar of Sri RamaChandraji Maharaj Seva Trust, Kadapa.